stemoutreach/CodeCreateLab/Guides/03-pico-breadboarding.md

 - If you only get one constant tone regardless of `play()`/`play_tone()`, you probably have an **active** buzzer—use `sp.beep()` or swap for a passive piezo.
 - Keep melodies simple and short to avoid blocking your main loop (or move playback to its own loop/function).

+## Vocabulary
+- MicroPython: A lightweight Python for microcontrollers like the Pico.
+- picozero: Beginner-friendly Python library for Pico GPIO (LEDs, buttons, etc.).
+- GPIO: General-Purpose Input/Output pins used to read sensors or drive outputs.
+- Pull-up / Pull-down: Resistor configuration that sets a default HIGH/LOW level.
+- Breadboard rails: Long power strips along the sides (watch for split rails).
+- Series resistor: Limits current through an LED to protect it and the Pico.

 ## Check your understanding
 1. On a breadboard, which holes are connected together in a row?
 What does the center **gap** do?
 2. Why must an LED have a resistor, and where should it go in the circuit?